 The research proposal is the student's first formal proposal to the guidance committee regarding the dissertation topic.
 As such, the research proposal should have a title page and be written with proper format.
 This document is limited to ten pages in length, not including the title page and bibliography.

 1. Components of the Research Proposal

 The research proposal should include the following components:

-- a) Problem of Professional Practice and Context - b) Research question c) Thesis statement (research problem, purpose statement)
+- a) Problem of Professional Practice and Context - b) Research question

 What research question will be answered because of this dissertation?